Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Non-degenerate Problems and Improved Convergence Rate

-is an optimal solution of \eqref{eq:one-step-relation-of-V-rel} for all $\bm\in\calB(\bm^*(t),\varepsilon)$. \end{itemize} \end{prop}
+is an optimal solution of \eqref{eq:one-step-relation-of-V-rel} for all $\bx\in\calB(\bx^*(t),\varepsilon)$. \end{itemize} \end{prop}

-\begin{proof} By standard linear algebra argument, a matrix of dimension $d_1\times d_2$ with rank $d_1$ has a right inverse.
+\begin{proof}{Proof.} By standard linear algebra argument, a matrix of dimension $d_1\times d_2$ with rank $d_1$ has a right inverse.
 This implies that there exists a matrix $C^+(t)$ such that $C^*(t)C^+(t)$ is the identity matrix.
-In particular, if $\by(\bm)$ is defined by \eqref{eq:linearDef}. then
+Hence if $\by(\bx)$ is defined by \eqref{eq:linearDef}, then